Trump to create new whistleblower protection office at Veterans Affairs

 - He has pledged to help veterans

-Washington (CNN)President Donald Trump, as part of his dash to rack up wins before the end of his first 100 days, will sign an executive order Thursday that creates a new office devoted to protecting whistleblowers at the Department of Veterans Affairs.
+Washington (CNN)President Donald Trump, as part of his dash to rack up wins before the end of his first 100 days, signed an executive order Thursday that creates a new office devoted to protecting whistleblowers at the Department of Veterans Affairs.

+Before signing the order at the Department of Veterans Affairs, Trump said the new office will help provide veterans with the "health care they need and the health care they deserve."

+"We are not going to let them down," Trump said, arguing that the order "makes it clear that we will never tolerate substandard care for our great veterans" and ensure that those who report problems at the veterans affairs are protected.

 Secretary of Veterans Affairs David Shulkin told reporters Wednesday that the office will review all VA employees and protect those who find employees within the agency who "have deviated" from the mission of serving veterans.